How to Paint Wood Panelling Like a Pro

 Whenever you’re removing an old surface through sanding, it’s important to protect yourself from potentially dangerous dust with a mask and goggles.

-A homeowner brushes paint into the grooves in wood panelling.
-A homeowner brushes paint into the grooves in wood panelling.
+A homeowner brushes primer into the grooves of wood panelling.
+A homeowner brushes primer into the grooves of wood panelling.

-Do you want the finished look to be that of a smooth wall?
-Or will you retain the look of the panelled grooves?
+Consider your desired result: Do you want a smooth wall, or would you like to keep the grooved look of panelling?
 If you want to keep the grooves, skip to Step 4.

-To get the best-looking smooth surface on your painted panelling, check out the video on this page.
-You’ll need to prime the panelling first—at least the areas you plan to fill with spackle or caulk—to ensure you get the best possible adhesion.
-Primer choices include:
+If you want your painted panelling to have a smooth surface, check out the video on this page.
+You’ll need to prime the panelling first—at least the areas you plan to fill with spackling compound or caulk—to ensure you get the best possible adhesion.
+Primer options for wood panelling include the following:

-A homeowner fills grooves in wood panelling with caulk for a smooth finish.
-A homeowner fills grooves in wood panelling with caulk for a smooth finish.
+A homeowner uses caulk to fill grooves in wood panelling for a smooth finish.
+A homeowner uses caulk to fill grooves in wood panelling for a smooth finish.

-Whether you’re going for a smooth or grooved look, any seams between panels also need to be filled in.
-For this, you should use caulk instead of spackle.
-Caulk will expand as the panels shift slightly over time, as opposed to spackle, which can crack.
+Whether you’re going for a smooth or grooved look, fill in any seams between panels.
+For this, you should use caulk instead of spackling compound.
+Caulk will expand as the panels shift slightly over time, whereas spackling compound may crack.

 Lightbulb icon